 If you feel ready to start trading Dogecoin, all that is left is to set up your trading account.
 Follow the step-by-step walkthrough we have described below, and you will be able to trade Dogecoin in minutes.

-Step 1: Choose a Dogecoin Trading Site
+Step 1: Choose a Trusted Broker

 The first thing on your checklist is to find a suitable trading broker.
 There are dozens of online platforms competing for your attention, and as such, the process can indeed be overwhelming.